apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 If the user selects SPNEGO, the user is automatically logged in if they are an authenticated Kerberos user.

 If accessing a protected page directly, the user is redirected to the authentication log in page.
+If the client fails to authenticate using SPNEGO, an error page displays with an option to use FORM authentication, assuming FORM authentication is configured on the server side.